odradev/awesome-zero-knowledge/README.md

 * [What is zkEVM: Things You Need to Know About The Future of Dapps — Bits By Blocks](https://medium.com/@ashwin.yar/what-is-zkevm-things-you-need-to-know-about-the-future-of-dapps-bits-by-blocks-378d272fa48) - article by Ashwin Yardi from March 2023.
 * [What is ZK Rollup?
 Advantages, limitations of Zk Rollup and prominent projects](https://medium.com/leclevietnam/what-is-zk-rollup-advantages-limitations-of-zk-rollup-and-prominent-projects-5883872cbc71) - article by Optimus Finance from March 2023.
 * [Qredo Labs: Home of Our Big Bold Bets](https://www.qredo.com/blog/qredo-labs-home-of-our-big-bold-bets?utm_source=zk-newsletter&utm_medium=collaboration&utm_campaign=zk-post) - article by QredoTeam from March 2023.
+* [How will Ethereum's multi-client philosophy interact with ZK-EVMs?](https://vitalik.eth.limo/general/2023/03/31/zkmulticlient.html) - article by Vitalik Buterin from March 2023.
+* [eSTARK: Extending STARKs with Arguments](https://eprint.iacr.org/2023/474) - article by Héctor Masip-Ardevol, Marc Guzmán-Albiol, Jordi Baylina-Melé and Jose Luis Muñoz-Tapia from April 2023.
+* [Why calculating your public key is hard in ZK-Snarks?](https://medium.com/@rishotics/why-calculating-your-public-key-is-hard-in-zk-snarks-6f83029503fb) - article by Rishotics from April 2023.
+* [The Surprising Efficiency of Zero Knowledge Proofs in Logistics](https://medium.com/@zuhayr.reaz/as-i-wandered-through-the-crowded-terminals-of-laguardia-airport-an-intriguing-question-crossed-my-3b389f797223) - article by Zuhayr Reaz from April 2023.
+* [Open-sourcing zkml: Trustless Machine Learning for All](https://medium.com/@danieldkang/open-sourcing-zkml-trustless-machine-learning-for-all-f5ee1dbf2499) - article by Daniel Kang from April 2023.
+* [Introducing zkTree: a zk recursion tree with ZKP membership proofs](https://polymerlabs.medium.com/introducing-zktree-a-zk-recursion-tree-with-zkp-membership-proofs-571a244e3169) - article by Polymer Labs from April 2023.

 ### Projects
 Projects that are using ZK-technology.